mnp-club/Quantum_Computing_Workshop_2020/README.md

-# MnP Quantum Computing Workshop 2020
+# Quantum Computing Workshop 2020

 Welcome to our Quantum Computing workshop.
 The main aim of this workshop will be to introduce some concepts of quantum computing and implement them using **Qiskit**, an open source python library developed by IBM for simulation of quantum computers.
 This is a very fun and useful library for anyone wanting to run quantum computing workshops and it is also quite accessible.